bmmcginty/crdo/README.md

 ## Todo

-* reparse and reload config on sighup
-* import and export (so we don't always run everything on startup)
 * Ensure that a task does not run more than once in an assigned time period (other than retry-after-error)
 * specs
 * time zones (Time.local+x.days and Time.local.shift(days: x) give different results, the ladder of these ending up in a never-ending loop)